 Go to the specified location for the CSV file.

-Open the export CSV file ‘customers’ and you can see all the table data.
+Open the export CSV file ‘customers’ to view all the table data.

-As you can the CSV file ‘customers’ opened in MS Excel and it represents the data in the tabular format.
-If you open the same file with Notepad, you will see the data something like this.
+As you can see, the CSV file ‘customers’ opened in MS Excel, and it represents the data in a tabular format.
+If you open the same file with Notepad, you will see the data in a format similar to this.

 The syntax is given below.